 Moreover, we already started on the reconstruction of the Garagnin Park next to the bus station which is currently under protection of the Ministry of Culture.
 Just the documentation for this project costs around €200,000 euros, and the whole project about €5 million.
 I believe this is a beautiful project, because the center of the town has a few thousand square meters and this is not common in many destinations.
-The park won't be a regular park, but a theme one with

-We also just restored the football court where 200 to 300 children come every day to play football; this really brings life to our city.
+The park won't be a regular park, but a theme one with for a few years, since no work can be done various happenings and events taking place during the summer, so we are left with 7 or such as workshops about growing vegetables, We also just restored the football court where 200 to 300 children come every day to play football; this really brings life to our city.